azimuttapp/azimutt/libs/aml/docs/entity.md

 Attributes may have nested attributes, this is especially useful to define the schema of complex objects like `json`.

-Nested attributes are just like other attributes, just with an indentation level more under the attribute they belong to.
+Nested attributes are just like other attributes, just with an additional indentation level under the attribute they belong to.
 Here is how they look:

 ```aml
 users